OK . . . SO HOW DO I PRONOUNCE THE NAMES OF THESE PLACES?

 I WANT TO VISIT TA'U ISLAND.
 WHERE DO I STAY?

-A: At this time Ta'u Island has no hotel-like accommodations suitable for tourists.
-If you are intent on going to Ta'u we recommend using the NPS homestay program.
+A: At this time Ta'u Island has no hotel-like accommodations suitable for tourists that we are aware of.
+If you're intent on spending any substantial time on Ta'u we recommend using the NPS homestay program.
 See the National Park's website for details.

 WHERE ARE MARGE AND TITO?